magento/architecture/design-documents/testing/static/sniffs-consolidation.md

 3. Assign severity to each sniff.
 The higher the severity, the more strict the rule is.

-4. Create separate `ruleset.xml` files (set of sniffs) for Magento Core and Magento Extension Quality Program (reasons in the Problem Overview section).
+4. Create one `ruleset.xml` file (set of sniffs) for both projects - Magento Core and Magento Extension Quality Program.

 5. For sniffs that require Magento 2 instance use [bootstrap file](https://github.com/squizlabs/PHP_CodeSniffer/wiki/Advanced-Usage#using-a-bootstrap-file).